-Astroworld Litigation and Related Investigation
+Astroworld Litigation

 On November 5, 2021, the Astroworld music festival was held in Houston, Texas.
 During the course of the festivalten members of the audience sustained fatal injuries and others suffered non-fatal injuries.
 Following these events, approximately 450 civil lawsuits have been filed against Live Nation Entertainment, Inc. and related entities, asserting insufficient crowd control and other theories, seeking compensatory and punitive damages.
 Pursuant to a February 2022 order of the state Multidistrict Litigation Panel, matter 21-1033, the civil cases have been assigned to Judge Kristen Hawkins of the 11th District Court of Harris County, Texas, for oversight of pretrial matters under Texas's rules governing multidistrict litigation.
-Discovery is underway.
 Confidential settlements were reached with the families of three of the deceased plaintiffs in August through December 2022.
+Discovery is underway in the remaining cases, and the first trial is scheduled to begin in May 2024.

-In June 2023, the Houston Police Department concluded its investigation and a Grand Jury was empaneled to determine whether criminal charges should be brought against any persons or entities involved in the festival.
-The Grand Jury returned no indictments and the criminal matter is now complete.
+In June 2023, the Houston Police Department concluded its investigation, and a Grand Jury was empaneled to determine whether criminal charges should be brought against any persons or entities involved in the festival.
+The Grand Jury returned no indictments, and the criminal matter is now complete.